The Golden Goose

 Illustrated By: Stella Wei

 Simpleton was the youngest of three brothers.
 Each brother chopped wood for a living.
-One day, the oldest brother went off to the forest where he met a dwarf.
+One day, the oldest brother went off to the forest and there he met a dwarf.

 "Please," said the dwarf, looking hungrily at the oldest brother's basket, "Won't you share your lunch with me?"